marcriehm/kubernetes-research/Objects.md

 one Pod identical to that one, is [here](./PersistentVolumes/HostPathJob.yaml "Example Controller (Job) Defintion").
-This Job runs the shell command `echo Hello from a Job && ls -l /var/log && sleep 60` within the [Busybox] (https://busybox.net/about.html "About Busybox") Docker image.
+This Job runs the shell command `echo Hello from a Job && ls -l /var/log && sleep 60` within the [Busybox](https://busybox.net/about.html "About Busybox") Docker image.
 It also mounts the host's (i.e. Node's) directory `/var/log`.

 #### Deployments